vbsw/libvb/README.md

 	make

-You find the static and dynamic labrary in
+You find the static labrary (libvb.a) and dynamic labrary (libvb.so) in

-	<project>/build/release.linux
+	./build/release.linux

 **Tests**
-To compile tests, first go into project directory and checkout the "development" branch with
+To compile tests go into project directory and checkout the "development" branch with

 	git switch development